jackyng88/springboot-es-starter/README.md

 # springboot-es-starter

 # Spring Boot Event Streams Starter Application
+Sample producer and consumer

 ## Introduction
 1. This is a simple Spring Boot application that will produce messages every five seconds to a topic as well as constantly listen and consume from said topic.
 2. To use this application you will need to update a few values in the code with your Event Streams instance values.